Monday 09 December 2013 -

 The subject of legend and history.

-With its two majestic towers, its sky-scraping steeple and flying butresses, its stained glass windows and great organ, Notre Dame is one of the most fascinating buildings in Paris.
+With its two majestic towers, its sky-scraping steeple and flying buttresses; the famous stained glass windows and great organ, Notre Dame Cathedral is one of the most fascinating buildings in Paris.

 It was at this time that Victor Hugo published his historical novel Notre Dame de Paris (The Hunchback of Notre Dame), featuring the famous characters of Esmerelda and Quasimodo the bell-ringer.

-The cathedral rapidly became one of the most appreciated monuments in Paris, both for the French and for tourists from further afield.
+The cathedral rapidly became one of the most appreciated monuments in Paris, both for the French and for visitors from all over the world.

 Shops, boutiques and malls